Q: What is the current tax rate?

 2) Check or money order to be mailed to RITA, you can find the address here

 3) Debit or credit card, click the appropriate link below

 Q: Can I file or pay online?

-Note: Due to Substitute House Bill 5 which passed at the end of 2014, tax years 2015 (and prior) fall under the guidelines of Fostoria Codified Ordinance, Chapter 183 before it was amended (see "Forms and Overviews" for Chapter 183 effective until 1-1-2016 for tax years 2015 and prior).
+Note: Due to Substitute House Bill 5 which passed at the end of 2014, tax years 2015 (and prior) fall under the guidelines of Fostoria Codified Ordinance, Chapter 183 before it was amended (see "Forms" for Chapter 183 effective until 1-1-2016 for tax years 2015 and prior).
 The amended Fostoria Codified Ordinance, Chapter 183 is effective as of January 1, 2016 for tax years beginning 2016.

 Income Tax Manager

 Tax Administrator Holly Cassady started working for the City of Fostoria Income Tax Department in April 2007.
 She took over as Tax Administrator when the previous administrator retired in the fall of 2007.
 Originally from Findlay, Ohio, Holly moved to Fostoria in 1995.
 She has 20 years of experience in the banking industry before coming to work for the City of Fostoria.

 You can reach Holly Cassady in the Income Tax Office on Monday, Tuesday, Thursday and Friday from 8am to 5pm (closed for lunch); open Wednesdays from 8am to noon.
 Contact her at 419-435-6449 or email her at firstname.lastname@example.org

 Monday, Tuesday, Thursday, Friday: 8 am – 5 pm **

 ** closed from Noon – 1 pm daily for lunch.